Haz3l-cmd/Spython/README.md

 - _commands.txt_ -> Commands that an attacker can run once connection from victim has been established
 - _spython_tcp.py_ -> Source code of payload.
 Feel free to change it if you wish :)
 - _spython_cli.py_ -> This file provides the attacker with a command line interface
 - _templates_ -> This folder contains templates if user decides to automatically generate payload.
-No need to use _spython_tcp.py_ if payload is automatically generate, a new file called spython.py will be created in current directoty.
-You may wish to compile it to exe [here](https://pyinstaller.org/)
+No need to use _spython_tcp.py_ if payload is automatically generate, a new file called _payload.py_ will be created in current directory.
+Furthermore, a compiled exe file of the _payload.py_ is also generated
 - _extras_ -> This folder contains variant of the original payload, i.e _spython_tcp.py_.E.g _spython_http.py_ uses HTTP post request to send data back attacker's HTTP server

 ## How it works